Traumatic experiences are stored in our bodies, potentially leading to chaos and illness.

 https://neurosciencenews.com/body-trauma-inflammation-28620/

-What we think dictates what we feel and, accordingly, produces outcomes for us, body, mind, and soul.
+What we think dictates how we feel and, accordingly, produces outcomes for us, body, mind, and soul.
+The reverse is also true... what we feel affects what we think.
+One way to understand this dynamic is how the placebo effect works.
+Check out these studies:

 https://www.ncbi.nlm.nih.gov/books/NBK513296/